alxcnwy/neuralbenford/readme.md

 Inspired by [this Reddit thread](https://www.reddit.com/r/learnmachinelearning/comments/ibesos/the_weights_of_my_first_hidden_layer_start_to/).

+An interesting possible direction of research is how the leading digit distribution of weights at a point in time can be used as a measure for the network's fit without reference to a validation set.

 ## Benford's Law
 From the [Wikipedia page](https://en.wikipedia.org/wiki/Benford%27s_law), Benford's Law "states that in many naturally occurring collections of numbers, the leading significant digit is likely to be small.
 For example, in sets that obey the law, the number 1 appears as the leading significant digit about 30% of the time, while 9 appears as the leading significant digit less than 5% of the time.
 If the digits were distributed uniformly, they would each occur about 11.1% of the time."